rainer-viirlaid/inbank-assignment/README.md

 # Frontend

+This repo contains the backend program.
 The frontend application can be found here: https://github.com/rainer-viirlaid/inbank-assignment-frontend

 # Endpoint